UniLogin/UniLogin/docs/source/overview.rst

 Note: This is a public key, so we don't worry about intercepting.

-Note: The seed for ecliptic curve key that we use has 128bits or 16 bytes.
+Note: The seed for the ecliptic curve key that we use has 128 bits or 16 bytes.

 * Scan the QR code
-* Manually copy public key by typing.
+* Manually copy the public key by typing.
 That might have different shades.

   * Retype the letters (32 chars if hex or 26 with just mix cased letters + digits).
-  * Use emojis (12 emojis with 1000 emoji base), see example interface below.
+  * Use emojis (12 emojis with 1000 emoji base), see the example interface below.

   .. image:: static/connect/emoji.png

-  * If both applications are on the some on one device -> copy paste. (or in some cases even send by e-mail)
+  * If both applications are on the some one device -> copy paste. (or in some cases even send by e-mail)

 **Solution 2**

-The second solution might be useful if, for some reason, we want to transfer information from the old device to the new device.
-That might make a difference in the case of using QR codes and old device does not possess a camera.
+The second solution might be useful if, for some reason, we want to transfer information from an old device to a new device.
+That might make a difference in the case of using QR codes and the old device does not possess a camera.

 The process goes as follows: